-The CU Boulder Student Relief Fund provides emergency support to students who cannot access federal or state financial aid and are experiencing a financial hardship that prohibits them for obtaining their education at the University of Colorado Boulder.
-All students, including those with DACA/ASSET status, may apply provided they meet the eligibility requirements.
+The CU Boulder Student Relief Fund provides temporary support to students who cannot access federal or state financial aid and are experiencing a financial hardship that prohibits them for obtaining their education at the University of Colorado Boulder.
+Students with ASSET/DACA status are encouraged to apply and will receive preference.

-The value of the award will range in response to the needs of the student but does not typically exceed $1,000.
+The grant amount will vary in response to the needs of the student but does not typically exceed $1,000.

 - Unpaid tuition and fees

 - Books and supplies

 - Child care